Haoninghui/BMI3_Project1/Readme.md

 show this help message and exit

 -r REF, --ref REF
-input the path of the reference FASTA file
+input the path of the reference FASTA file, default is ./tests/chr21.fa

 -q QUERY, --query QUERY
-input the path of the query FASTA file
+input the path of the query FASTA file, default is ./tests/LTR5_Hs.fa

 -p PATH, --path PATH
-define the path of an output BED file
+define the path of an output BED file, default is ./build

 -o OUTPUT, --output OUTPUT
-define the name of the output BED file
+define the name of the output BED file, default is build

 -m MISMATCH, --mismatch MISMATCH
 input the number of mismatches allowed during merging nearby seeds, default is 5